GaloisInc/ivorylang-org/pages/languages/tower-overview.md

 [Tower][tower] is a language for composing Ivory programs into real-time tasks.

 Tower is both a specification language and a code generator.
-A Tower progaram describes communication channels and tasks, and provides an Ivory implementation of each task.
+A Tower program describes communication channels and tasks, and provides an Ivory implementation of each task.
 Tower compiles the specification for the program and delegates code generation to an operating-system specific backend.